arnesahlberg/PkmnJakt/Deployment.md

 cd PkmnJakt/pkmn_api
 cargo build --release
 ```

+Make sure pkg-config and the OpenSSL development libraries are installed for your target architecture before building the project.

 ### Obtain an SSL Certificate
 Run the following command to obtain an SSL certificate for your API domain: